horia141/jupiter/docs/concepts/metrics.md

 You can:

-* Create a metric entry via `metrics-entry-create`, or by creating a new entry in the appropriate Notion table.
+* Create a metric entry via `metric-entry-create`, or by creating a new entry in the appropriate Notion table.
-* Remove a metric entry via `metrics-entry-archive`, or by clicking the archive checkbox in Notion.
+* Remove a metric entry via `metric-entry-archive`, or by clicking the archive checkbox in Notion.
-* Change the collection time of a metric entry via `metrics-entry-set-collection-time`, or by changing the collection time from the Notion row.
+* Change the collection time of a metric entry via `metric-entry-update`, or by changing the collection time from the Notion row.
-* Change the value of a metric entry via `metrics-entry-set-value`, or by changing the value from the Notion row.
+* Change the value of a metric entry via `metric-entry-update`, or by changing the value from the Notion row.
-* Change the notes of a metric entry via `metrics-entry-set-notes`, or by changing the notes from the Notion row.
+* Change the notes of a metric entry via `metric-entry-update`, or by changing the notes from the Notion row.
-* Show info about the metric entrys via `metrics-entry-show`.